 - 29. The level of congestion is likely to be one factor contributing to this decline in urban productivity.
 Agglomeration effects arise because clustering makes it easier for people to do business.
 Agglomeration benefits are eroded when it gets harder for people to make connections.
-Increasing urban density doesn't add economic value unless transport costs, like travel time, fall faster than other costs, like housing costs. - 30.
+Increasing housing density only improves access if transport costs, like travel time and emissions, fall. - 30.
 Congestion costs are a material contributor to the cost of doing business.
-The cost of flow-breakdown at current service levels in Auckland has been assessed as ranging between \$250 million and \$927million a year.
+The cost of flow-breakdown at current service levels in Auckland has been assessed as ranging between \$250 million 16 and \$927million17 a year.
 When comparing current service levels with free-flow conditions the studies identified annual costs ranging between \$1,250 million and \$1,392 million respectively.